Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 • Biannual ‘bandrol’ tax

-These costs are separate from the tax exemption and remain your responsibility.
-While they are relatively small, they are not covered under the tax-free scheme.
+These costs are separate from the tax exemption itself and remain your responsibility.
+While relatively minor, they are not covered under the tax exemption program.

 If you’re a foreign resident in Turkey and are interested in buying a tax-free vehicle, don’t take chances with guesswork or misinformation.
 Let our legal team guide you from start to finish.